itsharshini05/Real-Time-Chat-Application/README.md

 *MENTOR*: NEELA SANTOSH

-*DESCRIPTION*:A Real-Time Chat Application enables users to communicate instantly, with messages delivered and displayed without needing to refresh the page.
+*DESCRIPTION*: A Real-Time Chat Application enables users to communicate instantly, with messages delivered and displayed without needing to refresh the page.
 This project uses WebSockets for continuous two-way communication between clients and the server, making interactions fast and seamless—similar to popular platforms like WhatsApp or Slack.

 The frontend is built using React.js (or Vue.js), allowing for a dynamic and responsive user interface.
 React handles rendering and updating UI components efficiently based on real-time data changes.
 The design is made responsive using CSS or frameworks like Tailwind CSS or Bootstrap, ensuring the chat interface works well on mobile and desktop devices.